defuse/flush-reload-attacks/notes/brainstorm.md

     - In the case of VirtualBox / VMware, anything that's still implemented in software (Try disabling VT-X and AMD-V).

+- Evaluate the *actual* limitations of FLUSH+RELOAD.
+    - What is the actual granularity, e.g. cache lines?
+    - Where exactly does the noise come from, etc.

 Defense
 -------